playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox/index.md

 ---

-### Welcome to the third installment of Web Fundamentals!
+In this chapter we will talk everything layout related, and start getting into the weeds of responsive design.
+Starting with Flexbox.

 > **What you should know:**
 > This chapter expects you to have read the previous two installments of Web Fundamentals.

-In this chapter we will talk everything layout related, and start getting into the weeds of responsive design.
-Starting with Flexbox.
+> We will not be covering what HTML and CSS are, or what they do in this chapter.

 ---